 Readers of Dutch might enjoy Truus’s Geen Tijd Voor Tranen, my primary source for trying to bring the spirit of this extraordinary real hero alive again.
 Jenny Tuytel, who plays Truus in the Dutch play “Tante Truus & Mamie Mies,” brought this copy to a John Adams Center event I did in Amsterdam.
 It’s signed by Truus!

 Other Books and Films

-For more information on the kindertransport, try Into the Arms of Strangers by Mark Harris and Jonathan and Deborah Oppenheimer, the children’s books Kindertransport by Olga Levy Drucker, and Rescuing the Children by Deborah Hodge (which includes a forward by Irene Watts), and the films The Children Who Cheated the Nazis and Melissa Hacker’s My Knees Were Jumping.
+For more information on the kindertransport, try the children’s book Kindertransport by Olga Levy Drucker, Rescuing the Children by Deborah Hodge (which includes a forward by Irene Watts), and Into the Arms of Strangers by Mark Jonathan Harris and Deborah Oppenheimer, as well as the Oscar-winning documentary by the same title and the films The Children Who Cheated the Nazis and Melissa Hacker’s My Knees Were Jumping.

 Books by Kindertransport Survivors

 Shedding Skins, a moving collection of writings by Marion Wolff, who was #211 on the first Kindertransport from Vienna.

 “Dolls” — shared with the permission of poet Eveline Landau Kanes, who was a Kindertransport child — from her beautiful poetry collection, A Coin Worn Thin.
 Her new collection, Traveling Through, comes out in September 2020.